GShuttleworth/Mermaid-UML-Test/README.md

 4. Process Payment:

 - The order processing system communicates with the third-party payment gateway to process the payment securely.
-- Secure channels and authentication mechanisms are used to ensure data integrity and confidentiality.
-(SSL, TLS over REST most likely to external gateway)
+- Encryption and authentication mechanisms are used to ensure data integrity and confidentiality (SSL, TLS over REST API most likely to external gateway).

-5. Payment Authorization:
+5. Payment Authorisation:

-- The payment gateway processes the payment and sends an authorization response back to the order processing system.
+- The payment gateway processes the payment and sends an authorisation response back to the order processing system.

 6. Inventory Available/Update:

-- Inventory management system updates inventory, reducing levels by quantity in order.
-This is performed after payment confirmation to avoid reducing inventory for unsuccessful orders.
+- Inventory management system updates inventory, reducing levels by quantity in customer order.
+This is performed after payment confirmation to avoid incorrectly reducing inventory for unsuccessful orders.

 7. Order Confirmation: